 The financial feasibility impact of an inclusionary housing requirement on a market-rate project is the difference between financial performance of a fully market rate development project and one that provides the required number of below-market rate (BMR) units, along with any density bonus and other incentives.
 Most commonly, this difference is measured as the difference in the rate of return that the developer would expect for the equity invested in the project.
 The difference can also be measured as the difference in the market-rate sales values or rents for units in the market-rate and those of the BMR development, when holding the rate of return equal.
-It can also be measured as the difference in the residual land value (how much the developer can afford to pay to acquire the development site) between the market-rate and the BMR development projects, keeping the rate of return equal.
+It can also be measured as the difference in the market-rate and the development projects, keeping the rate of return equal.